fishcus/KAP-manual/en/model/cube/cube_suggestion.en.md

   > Note: when you choose one preference, the following input content may be the required condition to use cube optimizer later

-- Model check: Model check must be completed before Optimize a cube, and the result is required input for Optimizer
+- Model check: Model check must be completed before Optimize a cube, and the result is required input for Data Oriented Optimizer

 - SQL patterns: Some history or target SQL statements, which guides the suggestion for Measures, Aggregation Groups and Rowkeys